Kujataa

-Kujataa is a sub-arctic farming landscape in the southern region of Greenland.
+Kujataa is a sub-arctic farming landscape in Kujalleq, Greenland.
 It is the first known example of agriculture in the Arctic, and the oldest evidence of the Old Norse culture spreading outside Europe.
-The unique juxtaposition of farming and hunting for marine mammals that occurred in the region from the 10th through 15th centuries and from the 18th century to today headlined the region's inscription on the UNESCO World Heritage List in 2017.
+The unique juxtaposition of farming, hunting, and fishing that occurred in the region from the 10th through 15th centuries and from the 18th century to today headlined the region's inscription on the UNESCO World Heritage List in 2017 as Kujataa Greenland: Norse and Inuit Farming at the Edge of the Ice Cap.

 Description

 Kujataa stretches from Nunap Isua in the south to Nunarsuit Island, roughly 250 kilometers to the north.
 The world heritage site includes 5 components, all located within this region: